 Goals driven by motivation

-goals driven by meaning.
+Goals driven by meaning.

-so that he will be nicer to me.
+I’m going to be nicer to my Sister so that she will be nicer to me.

 So try this out: